BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 - `owner` - this is the name of the head owner.
 It will **not** use color codes nor replace underscores with spaces.
     If you want to check for heads without any owner, use `none` keyword.
-  - Use `%player%` to get the current players head.
+  - Use `owner:` to get the current players head.
+You need to quote the whole instruction when using that.

 ```YAML title="Examples"
 owner:Co0sh